 Before pottery - I was burning out.
 Let me take you on my journey.

-Despite my trepidation, there was something about the class that kept me going back, and that something was that nobody else cared about what I made.
+That something was that nobody else cared about what I made.
 If it was good or bad, if it showed any technical skill, it didn't matter.

 As I got more and more obsessed with pottery, I joined the community studio.
 Pottery didn't save me from the next stress induced sick leave, but it did give me a purpose while I was off work.
 I would cycle to Halton Mill (my nearest studio), clean the floors, learn to throw on a pottery wheel and reclaim clay.
 I was strong, part of a community, healthy and getting ready to return to my studies.

+I would have died in 2019 if there hadn't been people around me confident enough to do CPR.
 If you don't confidently know how to do CPR.
 Please sign up for your next local first aid course.

 Being good enough is enough,